Origin: Ilam, Nepal

 Certifications: USDA Organic, Rainforest Alliance Certified

-Region: Ilam is Nepal’s best-known tea growing region, opposite of Darjeeling on Nepal’s eastern border and catching views of Mt Everest hundreds of miles in the distance.
-While tea has long been part of Ilam’s history, Nepali tea is just beginning to gain recognition in the world market.
-As Darjeeling teas become increasingly difficult to obtain, Nepali teas (grown adjacent to Darjeeling) continue to gain in popularity.
+Region: Ilam is Nepal’s best-known tea growing region, opposite of Darjeeling on Nepal’s eastern border catching views of Mt Everest hundreds of miles in the distance.
+While tea has long been part of Ilam’s history, its teas were not sold as “Nepali” tea, but rather disguised as “Darjeeling” since they are such similar soils and growing conditions.
+As Darjeeling teas become increasingly difficult to obtain, Ilam teas will be integral in the world tea market.

 Growers: The Tinjuree Cooperative is Nepal’s first cooperatively owned and operated factory.
 In the early 1990s, local villagers banded together and sold their harvested green leaf collectively to a nearby factory.
-In 2013 they raised the funds to establish their own processing facility to make tea themselves.
+In 2013 they raised the funds to establish their own processing facility to produce finished tea enabling them to sell directly to foreign companies.
 Today the Tinjuree Cooperative is comprised of 240 members who both grow and process the tea.